-Our water system serves 2,753 consumers with 29 service connections at the Pace University Pleasantville, New York campus.
 Our water source is purchased from the Town of Mount Pleasant which purchases its water from the Town of New Castle Water District, New Castle's primary source is the Catskill Aqueduct System and its secondary source is the Croton Aqueduct System.
+During 2021, our system did not experience any restriction of our water source.
+The water is treated though a five-stage process that typically removes 98.14% of particulate matter.
+Anything left behind is disinfected through the ozonation process prior to distribution.